ibreckhe/ibreckhe.github.io_old/source/_posts/2016-07-22-MORAclim-intro.markdown

 No model gives perfect predictions, and any complex analysis involves many subjective decisions that can introduce bias into prediction and inference.
 To assess how well MORAclim performs, we compared our model’s predictions to measurements from 20 randomly-selected climate stations that we deliberately excluded from the analysis.
 We found that the MORAclim products perform well, with substantially reduced error and minimal bias compared with the data products that are currently available.
 Seasonal mean estimates of minimum and average temperatures have average absolute errors of less than 1 degree C for all seasons, while daily maximums had absolute errors between 1 and 1.5 degrees C. These statistics compare favorably to other recent efforts to model microclimates in mountainous locations, and are a substantial improvement over national state-of-the-art products PRISM and TopoWX.

 <img src='https://ibreckhe.github.io/images/MORAclim_validation.png' alt='MORAclim Sensors' width=800>
+_Observed vs. predicted values for seasonal and annual temperature means._

 ## The Products

-MORAclim version 0.9 consists of three different types of climate products, each of which has it’s own strengths and limitations.
-All products are delivered as georeferenced raster images with NAD83 Datum, and UTM Zone 10N projection.
+MORAclim version 0.9 consists of four different types of climate products, each of which has it’s own strengths and limitations.
+All products are delivered as georeferenced raster images with NAD83 Datum, UTM Zone 10N projection, and 90m grid resolution.

 ### Air temperature summaries

 This dataset consists of statistical summaries of daily average air temperature, daily minimum air temperature, and daily maximum air temperature for each season (Winter-DJF, Spring-MAM, Summer-JJA, and Fall-SON) and annually, over the period of the study (September 1st 2009 – September 1st 2015).
 Summaries include the mean, standard deviation, upper and lower quartiles, and temperature extremes (5th and 95th quantiles).
 The extent of the data includes all of the main parcel of Mt.
 Rainier National Park and extends 90m beyond the park boundary.
-The grid resolution of this data is 90m.

-Limitations—Coverage of air temperature sensors is limited above 2000m, and nonexistent above 3300m, so there is relatively high uncertainty about conditions near the summit of Mt.
+**Limitations**—Coverage of air temperature sensors is limited above 2000m, and nonexistent above 3300m, so there is relatively high uncertainty about conditions near the summit of Mt.
 Rainier.
 Furthermore, MORAclim estimates of extreme temperatures are inherently less certain than estimates for means, but this error is difficult to quantify.

 ### Snow cover summaries

-This dataset consists of gridded estimates of snow duration and last snow date during water years 2009 to 2015.
-This dataset represents a simple geostatistical prediction based on measurements at ~430 snow duration sensors distributed throughout Mt.
-Rainier National Park and GIS-based topographic and vegetation structure covariates.
-The grid resolution of this data is 30m.
+This dataset consists of gridded estimates of snow duration and last snow date during water years 2010 to 2015.
+This dataset represents a simple geostatistical prediction of snow cover probability for each day based on measurements at ~430 snow duration sensors distributed throughout Mt.
+Rainier National Park.
+This analysis uses GIS-based topographic and vegetation structure covariates to improve the predictions.

-Limitations—Coverage of snow duration sensors is limited above 1900m and is nonexistent above 2200m elevation, so there is high uncertainty about snow cover duration, first and last snow dates at high elevations.
+**Limitations**—Coverage of snow duration sensors is limited above 1900m and is nonexistent above 2200m elevation, so there is high uncertainty about snow cover duration, first and last snow dates at high elevations.
 Snow duration sensors were not placed on cliffs or rock outcrops, so snow duration is likely overestimated for these topographic features that shed snow.

 ### Growing and freezing degree-day summaries

 This dataset consists of gridded estimates of average cumulative degree-days and snow-free cumulative degree-days (temperature sums) during the growing season (April 1 – November 1) for 2009 – 2015.
 A base temperature of 5 degrees C was used for growing degree days.
 Freezing degree-day summaries are calculated in a similar fashion, with sums accumulating if daily minimum temperatures drop below 0C.
-The snow-free growing-degree and freezing-degree day products are generated by muliplying the daily temperature sum by the probability that each location was *not* covered by snow (i.e. air temperature sums accumulate half as quickly for days where the probability of snow cover is 0.5, and do not accumulate if the probability of snow cover is 1)The grid resolution of this dataset is 90m.
+The snow-free growing-degree and freezing-degree day products are generated by muliplying the daily temperature sum by the probability that each location was *not* covered by snow (i.e. air temperature sums accumulate half as quickly for days where the probability of snow cover is 0.5, and do not accumulate if the probability of snow cover is 1).

-Limitations—Growing-degree and freezing-degree day calculations are dependent on daily temperature and snow cover time-series that were estimated using air temperature and snow duration data from stations between 500 and 3300m elevation.
+**Limitations**—Growing-degree and freezing-degree day calculations are dependent on daily temperature and snow cover time-series that were estimated using air temperature and snow duration data from stations between 500 and 3300m elevation.
 Extrapolation errors are likely to be high at high elevations.
 Snow duration sensors were not placed on cliffs or rock outcrops, so snow duration is likely overestimated for these topographic features that shed snow.

 ### First and last freeze date summaries

 This dataset consists of gridded estimates of the average dates last frost from 2009 to 2015 and average dates of first frost from 2009 to 2014.
 Dates are recorded as day-of-year.
 First frost dates were not calculated for fall of 2015 because the temperature data only runs through August 30th, 2015.
-Frost dates are the first or last days of the calendar year where daily mimimum air temperatures (measured 4-5m above the ground) fall below 0 degrees C.The grid resolution of this dataset is 90m.
+Frost dates are the first or last days of the calendar year where daily mimimum air temperatures (measured 4-5m above the ground) fall below 0 degrees C.

-Limitations—First and last frost dates were directly calculated from daily temperature time-series, and share all of the limitations of those products, particularly a lack of data above 3300m elevation.
+**Limitations**—First and last frost dates were directly calculated from daily temperature time-series, and share all of the limitations of those products, particularly a lack of data above 3300m elevation.
 Extrapolation errors are likely to be high at higher elevations.

+## The road ahead

+MORAclim is a draft product released to the public and the community for testing and evaluation.
+It should **not** be used for mission-critical scientific or other work at this point.
+After an initial round of review (and manuscript submission).
+These products will be finalized, along with the daily time-series that were used to build the summary products.
+These data are too large to host here, but will eventually find their way to the Center for Integrated Data Analytics at USGS.

+If you identify any problems, or would like to use these products in an ongoing project, drop me a line at [ibreckhe@uw.edu](mailto:ibreckhe@uw.edu).